zumbuh/citra-games-wiki/CONTRIBUTING.md

 ### GitHub Issues
 Game issues can be found [here](https://github.com/citra-emu/citra/issues).
 The ID of the issue can be found at the end of the URL.
 For example, [SNES Virtual Console Games - Crash on Boot](https://github.com/citra-emu/citra/issues/2782)'s ID is 2782.

+### Screenshots
+The recommended application for capturing the icon, boxart, and screenshots is [ShareX](https://github.com/ShareX/ShareX).
+Screenshots can not be compressed.

 ## Code
 The code consists of the actual files in the Github repisitory.
 To modify them, you have to fork this repo, make your changes, and send a pull request.